 - Add a cup of baking soda to a large bucket of water.
 Swirl until fully dissolved, then add your linen pieces.
 Soak anywhere from half an hour to overnight.
-Like with vinegar, length of time should not hurt the garment in any manner.
-Afterwards, let dry and depending on the results you can wear as-is or launder.
+Like with vinegar, the length of time should not hurt the garment in any manner.
+Afterwards, let dry, and depending on the results you can wear as-is or launder.

 Option 4: Iron Your Linen

 Ironing linen will help smooth the flax fibers, providing a softer feel.
 I find the best way to iron linen to soften it is to dampen the linen, and then using a pressing cloth, iron the linen and steam out the moisture.
 The combination of steam, heat, and pressure will smooth and soften the flax for a softer linen experience.